-Percentage of beneficial ownership in the table below is based on 7,277,242 shares of common stock deemed to be outstanding as of September 30, 2020, assuming the automatic conversion of all outstanding shares of our redeemable convertible preferred stock into common stock, immediately prior to the completion of this offering.
+Percentage of beneficial ownership in the table below is based on shares of common stock deemed to be outstanding as of , 2020, assuming the automatic conversion of all outstanding shares of our redeemable convertible preferred stock into common stock, immediately prior to the completion of this offering.
 The table below assumes that the underwriters do not exercise their option to purchase additional shares.
-Shares of common stock subject to options that are currently exercisable or exercisable within 60 days of September 30, 2020 are considered outstanding and beneficially owned by the person holding the options for the purpose of computing the percentage ownership of any other person.
+Shares of common stock subject to options that are currently exercisable or exercisable within 60 days of are considered outstanding and beneficially owned by the person holding the options for the purpose of computing the percentage ownership of that person but are not treated as outstanding for the purpose of computing the percentage ownership of any other person.
 Unless otherwise indicated below, the address of each individual listed below is Ole Maaloes Vej 3, DK-2200 Copenhagen N Denmark.